aehrc/pathling/site/docs/index.md

 The operations available within Pathling are:

-1. [import](./operations/import.html) - An operation for importing FHIR data in bulk into the server, making it available for query using the other operations.
+1. [import](./operations/import.html) - Import FHIR data in bulk into the server, making it available for query using the other operations.
-2. [search](./operations/search.html) - A way of retrieving a set of individual FHIR resources that match a set of criteria, described using expressions.
+2. [search](./operations/search.html) - Retrieve a set of individual FHIR
+   resources that match a set of criteria, described using expressions.
 3. [aggregate](./operations/aggregate.html) - A "pivot table as an API", able to take in a set of expressions that describe aggregations, groupings and filters and return grouped aggregate data.
-4. [extract](./operations/extract.html) - An operation that allows a
+4. [extract](./operations/extract.html) - Describe a custom tabular extract of
-   client to describe a custom tabular extract of FHIR data, and retrieve it in bulk.
+   FHIR data, and retrieve it in bulk.
+5. [update](./operations/update.html) - Create or update an individual resource
+   within the server.
+5. [batch](./operations/update.html) - Create or update a collection of
+   resources within the server.

-See [Operations](./operations) for more detailed information about how to interact with the operations.
+See [Operations](./operations.html) for more detailed information about how to interact with the operations.

 See the [Roadmap](./roadmap.html) for more information about the features that